zonneplan/KiBot/README.md

                          Extension .html will be added automatically.
                          Note that this name is used only when output is ''.
         - `netlist_file`: [string=''] Path to netlist or xml file.
 You can use '%F.xml' to avoid specifying the project name.
+                          Leave it blank for most uses, data will be extracted from the PCB.
         - `no_blacklist_virtual`: [boolean=false] Do not blacklist virtual components.
                                   IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `no_redraw_on_drag`: [boolean=false] Do not redraw pcb on drag by default.